ghi-electronics/Docs/fez/tinyclr.md

 ---
 ![TinyCLR Logo](../tinyclr/images/tinyclrlogo_noborder.jpg)

 TinyCLR is our own operating system and allows you to program the FEZ in C# or Visual Basic using Microsoft's Visual Studio development environment.
-Visual Studio is widely regarded as one of the best (if not the best) development environments available, and Visual Studio's advanced debugging and code completion features make writing code a breeze!
-In addition, not only is TinyCLR free, but Microsoft offers a free version of Visual Studio as well!

 To start using TinyCLR with the FEZ you must first:
 * Set up your computer:  Install Visual Studio, the TinyCLR OS extensions and NuGet packages.